 Radium determined the correct combination of shears, their sequence and size and found that draught requirements were considerably reduced.
 Radium’s new design used 40% less energy and the result was an ideal root zone of up to 1000mm deep without any side-compaction.
 The Dual Tine Ripper eliminated compaction around and below the deep-working sheers and allowed water and roots to penetrate deeper for improved and more consistent growth.

 The EconoSpread was created as an economically viable option for the small to medium-scale farmer.
 Built to spread a full range of materials, this machine can handle anything from extremely low rates of fertiliser to medium rates of organic material, as well as high rates of lime and gypsum.
-With the ability to control the spreading rate, this equipment is ideal for spreading jobs on pastures, or row crops.
+With the ability to control the spreading rate, this equipment is ideal for spreading jobs on pastures, or row crops, making it the perfect strawberry farming equipment.

 With a welded construction of both sheet and plate metal, together with strong and flexible chassis, the EconoSpread is durable and built to be long-lasting.
 The high flotation wheels provide added traction, whilst the spinner motors mean the motor speed can be easily adjusted to an optimal spread pattern for the chosen material.
 Within the range of spreading equipment that Radium Engineering provides, the EconoSpread is the answer to all your small to medium-scale spreading work.